learn-co-curriculum/dsc-categorical-variables-regression/README.md

 ## Back to our auto-mpg data

-Let's go ahead and change our "cylinders", "model year" and "origin" columns over to dummies and drop the first variable.
+Let's go ahead and change our "cylinders", "model year", and "origin" columns over to dummies and drop the first variable.

 ```python